-Impaction: As the air stream continues to flow in and out of the machine, larger particles are unable to surpass fibers; therefore they are attached to one of the fibers.
-This is commonly coined as “capturing” the particles by forcing them into sticking into the fibers.
+Impaction: As the air stream continues to flow in and out of the machine, larger particles cannot surpass fibers; therefore, they are attached to one of the fibers.
+This is commonly called capturing the particles by forcing them into sticking into the fibers.

-Diffusion: Molecules in the air collide with smaller gas molecules therefore, their motions are stopped.
+Diffusion: Molecules in the air collide with smaller gas molecules, stopping their motions.

 Indeed HEPA air purifiers can do well in cleaning the air from common household allergens.
 Now, let’s see the benefits of having a HEPA air purifier at home.

 If you are exposed to air pollution, this may cause several health issues like allergies and respiratory infections.
 Little did we know that the air inside our house is equally polluted as they’re on the outside.